There is no set size for choko, and there are many variations.

 The brown edges are a great accent.

-You can enjoy crisp cold sake that matches the refreshing color, and since it has depth, you can also use it for hot sake, where you can enjoy the change in taste depending on the temperature.
+enjoy crisp cold sake that matches the refreshing color, and since it has depth, you can also use it for hot sake,

 It can also be used as a tea set or small bowl, so it's very convenient to have on your everyday dining table!